DrStef/Applied_Data_Science_Capstone_SpaceX_IBM/README.md

 ### **SpaceX Launch Records Dashboard**
 Dashboard Application with Plotly Dash about SpaceX launch sites, sucess rate and payload.
+  In the previous exploratory data analysis labs, you have visualized the SpaceX launch dataset using matplotlib and seaborn and discovered some preliminary correlations between the launch site and success rates.
 - Launch Site Drop-down Input Component
 - Callback function to render success-pie-chart based on selected site dropdown
 - Range Slider to Select Payload